 \subsection{Results for Dimension 7}

 Table~\ref{tbl:solve-summary} summarizes the running times are for experiment.
-The subformula-solving runtimes for $s = 3, 4$ and $6$ are summarized in Cactus plots in Figures~\ref{fig:cactus3}, \ref{fig:cactus4} and \ref{fig:cactus6}.
-The combined size of all unsatisfiability proofs of the subformulas of $s=6$ is 224 gigabyte in the binary DRAT proof format.
+The subformula-solving runtimes for $s = 3, 4$ and $6$ are summarized in cactus plots in Figures~\ref{fig:cactus3}, \ref{fig:cactus4} and \ref{fig:cactus6}.
+The combined size of all unsatisfiability proofs of the subformulas of $s=6$ is 224 gigabytes in the binary DRAT proof format.
 These proofs contained together $6.18 \cdot 10^9$ proof steps (i.e., additions of redundant clauses).
 The DRAT-trim proof checker only used $6.39 \cdot 10^8$ proof steps to validate the unsatisfiability of all subformulas.
 In other words, almost $90\%$ of the clauses generated by CaDiCaL are not required to show unsatisfiability.
 It is therefore likely that a single DRAT proof for the formula after symmetry breaking can be constructed that is about 20 gigabytes in size.
 That is significantly smaller compared to other recently solved problems in mathematics that used SAT solvers~\cite{Ptn,S5}.

-We ran all three experiments simultaneously on 20 nodes on the Lonestar 5 cluster and computing on 24 CPUs per node in parallel.
-All instances were reported unsatisfiable and all proofs of unsatisfiability were certified by the formally verified checker.
+We ran all three experiments simultaneously on 20 nodes on the Lonestar~5 cluster and computing on 24 CPUs per node in parallel.
+All instances were reported unsatisfiable and all proofs of unsatisfiability were certified by the formally-verified checker.
 This proves Theorem~\ref{thm:main}.